s-mv/dsamv/README.md

 python dsa.py codeforces P71A cpp
 ```

-The test cases are designed a little differently.
-Refer to [./templates/Codeforces.json](./templates/Codeforces.json)

 ## Supported languages:
 - **cpp** (default) - Compiles with g++ and runs
 - **java** - Compiles with javac and runs